reinhardjs/boilerplates/wireguard-vpn/README.md

     sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE  # Adjust `eth0` if needed, sometime it's ens3
     ```

+    To make the IP tables changes permanent, you can use `iptables-persistent`:
+    ```
+    sudo apt install iptables-persistent
+    sudo netfilter-persistent save
+    ```

     To check what network interface you're using, run:
     ```
     ip route